FlamingoeZpZ/ICG-Indiv-2/readme.md

 Then I added bloom to the project, this will highlight bright and glowing spaces, so if you look at the water, it'll have a slight glow where there are white spots and if you look at the laser, it's not pixellated like everthing else because bloom happens after pixels

-The bloom shader is enormous, so it's a copy paste 1to1 w/ variables changed from the lectures.
+The bloom shader is enormous, so it's a copy paste 1to1 w/ variables changed from the lectures. because honestly, it worked great from the lecture, so why change it?
+Especially because I technically implemented all 4 tasks (With modifications to the other ones).

 Because I don't really know what to say about this besides for taking a dozen screenshots, let's talk about the variables that I manipulated
 ![](G.png)